 Jay S. Winuk is the president of Winuk Communications, Inc., the PR agency he founded in 1994.
 Previously he was the PR director for Radio City Entertainment, and an executive at Burson-Marsteller and Golin/Harris, both top tier PR firms.
 He also served as a managing director of the branding firm Dirty Water Integrated.
 His clients have included leading brands such as the NFL Alumni Association, The Coca-Cola Company, General Foods, Pfizer, Citibank, Clear Channel Entertainment and many others.
 Jay is co-founder and a board director of MyGoodDeed, the nonprofit organization that successfully advocated to establish 9/11 as a “National Day of Service and Remembrance,” now the largest annual day of charitable engagement in U.S. history.
 He is a leading national voice on volunteerism and charitable service.
 His work and commentary have been included in major news media reports throughout the world.
 Jay is the recipient of the “Daily Point of Light Award” from former President George H.W.
 Bush and the Points of Light Institute; the “President’s Call to Service Award” from The White House; Silver Anvil Awards from the Public Relations Society of America; and many other awards.
 He earned an M.S. in public relations from Boston University and a B.A. in communications from SUNY Oneonta.

-Michael Unger recently directed Seussical the Musical with 84 Newtown-area children for the 12.14 Foundation, and the concert From Broadway With Love (recently on PBS).
-Both were remarkable examples of healing through the arts.
-Other directing credits: A Christmas Carol (McCarter Theatre – since 1998), The Happy Time, The Rink, My Sister in this House (Deaf West – Ovation Recommended), Grease (Paramount Theatre), Crimes of the Heart (Theatre Aspen) and Pippin (Depot Theatre).
-World premieres include: Caligula, 25th Annual Putnam County Spelling Bee and Retribution (Off-Broadway).
-Opera directing credits include Of Mice and Men, The Duchess of Chicago (in Russia), A View From the Bridge, The Consul, HMS Pinafore, The Crucible and Die Fledermaus.
-Upcoming credits include: Two Point Oh (Off-Broadway – 59 E 59th), A Christmas Carol (McCarter Theatre), the opera, Susanna (St. Petersburg Opera) and several new works.
+Michael Unger recently conceived and directed the world premiere of A Rockin' Midsummer Night's Dream, adapted and directed The 101 Dalmatians Musical and directed The Lion King, Jr., Liberty Smith and Seussical the Musical for NewArts.
+He is currently the Associate Artistic Director of The York Theatre in New York City.
+He also directed the concert From Broadway With Love (recently on PBS).
+All of the above have been remarkable examples of healing through the arts in action.
+Other directing credits include his highly acclaimed A Christmas Carol (McCarter Theatre – 1998-2015), Two Point Oh (Off-Broadway – NY Times Critics Pick – 59 E 59th), The Happy Time, The Rink, My Sister in this House (Deaf West – Ovation Recommended), Grease (Paramount Theatre), Crimes of the Heart (Theatre Aspen) and Pippin (Depot Theatre).
+World premieres include: Caligula, The 25th Annual Putnam County Spelling Bee and Retribution (Off-Broadway).
+Opera directing credits include Susannah (soon to be released on DVD), Of Mice and Men, The Duchess of Chicago (in Russia), A View From the Bridge, The Consul, HMS Pinafore, The Crucible and Die Fledermaus.
+Upcoming credits include an Off-Broadway revival of You're A Good Man Charlie Brown at the York Theatre, School of Rock, The Wizard of Oz and A Christmas Carol for NewArts and the development of several new musicals.
 He is married to actress, Janet Metz.
-Favorite production: twins, Phoebe and Nathaniel.
+Favorite production: twins, Phoebe and Nathaniel. www.ungerdirect.com